- Whitney Professor of Biochemistry, Butler University (2016 - Present)

-I have an active undergraduate research program with 6 - 10 undergraduate students per semester and 4 - 5 undergraduate students per summer research period.
+I have an active undergraduate research program with 4 - 10 undergraduate students per semester and 2 - 4 undergraduate students during summer research.
 Summer research students obtain funding through the Butler Summer Institute (BSI), through internal funding from Butler, and through coverage from external grants from the NSF and NIH.
 I have mentored students with majors from chemistry to biology to pharmacy and starting from first year students to fourth year students.
 Students working in my laboratory have continued onto top graduate school programs in biochemistry, molecular biology, chemistry, genetics, and inorganic chemistry, onto top medical and dental schools, and into different chemical and business industry positions.

 - RJ Johnson.
 Investigation of mycobacterial hydrolases and their role in lipolysis.
 National Institutes of Health.
 NIH R15 Award.
 May 2015 - April 2018.

 - RJ Johnson (PI), J Kowalski (Co-PI), & G Hoops (Co-PI).
 An integrated series of student-driven, research-based undergraduate laboratory courses linking chemical biology, biochemistry, and neurobiology.
 National Science Foundation.
 Transforming Undergraduate Education in Science.
 May 2012 - April 2015.

 - Classroom undergraduate research experiences (CUREs) and inquiry based research laboratories.

 - Active classroom learning styles, especially incorporation of scientific skills, active discourse, and argumentation into the classroom.